Our History - The Debating & Political Society

 Long before Bangor University was founded, the town was alive with debate.
 The first Bangor Debating Society, established in 1849, quickly became a centre of civic life where argument and oratory were both entertainment and education.
 By around 1870 it had merged with the local mock parliament to form the Bangor Literary & Debating Society, fostering a culture of lively discussion and critical thought that would later inspire the university’s own debating tradition.

-When the University College of North Wales (UCNW) was established in 1884, the Literary & Debating Society joined the new college community.
+When the University College of North Wales (UCNW) was established in 1884, the Literary & Debating Society joined the new college community as the society for politics, philosophy, and economics.
 Students and staff met regularly to exchange ideas and debate pressing issues such as religion and science, Welsh nationalism, women’s education, and the future of Britain’s empire.
 Meetings were sometimes bilingual, reflecting Bangor’s dual linguistic identity, and reports of debates appeared in local papers and student magazines.
 The first varsity debating competition between Bangor, Aberystwyth, and Cardiff took place in 1904.

+In 1947 we merged with the Wranglers’ and Political Societies to form the Debating & Political Society.
 From the 1960s through the 1990s, university debating became increasingly competitive across the UK.
 Bangor students joined national tournaments, hosted events, and adopted new formats such as British Parliamentary style.
-Over time, the society became known simply as the Debating Society, and by the 1950s, the Wranglers’ and Political Societies had merged to form a Debating Union.

-Today, that legacy continues through the Bangor Union — the university’s oldest and largest non-subject society.
+Today, that legacy continues with us — the university’s oldest and largest non-subject society.
 For generations, it has served as a training ground for argument, leadership, and civic engagement, helping students develop confidence, clarity, and communication skills that carry into every field of life.

 Where we are today

-The Bangor Union continues to balance three aims: providing a welcoming space to learn public speaking and critical thinking, supporting competitive teams on the national and international stage, and running public debates that engage both the university and the wider community.
+The Debating & Political Society continues to balance three aims: providing a welcoming space to learn public speaking and critical thinking, supporting competitive teams on the national and international stage, and running public debates that engage both the university and the wider community.
 As public discourse evolves, the society’s commitment to reasoned, inclusive debate remains as vital as ever.

 Important information